xxsimoxx/stats-for-update-manager/readme.txt

 = 1.0.0 =
 * Added a filter to prevent specific(s) plugin(s) to be logged
 * Added privacy
+* Added a check to skip logging specific requests

 = 1.0.0-rc2 =
 * Added shortcodes